-In this report all references to "Incyte," "we," "us" or "our" mean Incyte Corporation and our subsidiaries, except where it is made clear that the term means only the parent company.
+In this report all references to "Incyte," "we," "our" or the "Company" mean Incyte Corporation and our subsidiaries, except where it is made clear that the term means only the parent company.

 Incyte is our registered trademark.
 We also refer to trademarks of other corporations and organizations in this Quarterly Report on Form 10-Q.